mskcc/Medidata.RWS.NET/Medidata.RWS.NET/docs/builders.rst

 When communicating with Medidata RAVE Web Services, your data payloads will take the form of ODM XML - or `Operational Data Model <http://www.cdisc.org/odm/>`_ XML documents.

 It's important to understand that RWS expects the XML data you send to conform to the ODM format - malformed or otherwise improperly formatted XML won't be processed.
-Since creating these data structures manually can be time consuming and tedious, Medidata.RWS.NET procides several "Builder" classes to help.
+Since creating these data structures manually can be time consuming and tedious, Medidata.RWS.NET provides several "Builder" classes to help.

 Basic Example - Register a Subject